valinyourarea/WS_ghandi/README.md

 - [Postman](https://drive.google.com/file/d/1LrQHQGQEd-zbskE5vLpU46Yx-8I0mGk5/view?usp=sharing)

 # How to Use The Code?

 To use WS_Ghandi code, first:

-move to your work space in your bash or teminal and clone the repository.

 **Code Description**
 This code is a web scraper that extracts information about a book from a webpage and returns it in JSON format.
 It utilizes the BeautifulSoup, json, requests, asyncio, and aiohttp libraries.